remix-run/react-router/packages/react-router/docs/guides/blocked-updates.md

 React provides two approaches to optimize the rendering performance of applications: the `shouldComponentUpdate` lifecycle method and the `PureComponent`.
 Both block the re-rendering of components unless the right conditions are met.
 Unfortunately, this means that React Router's location-aware components can become out of sync with the current location if their re-rendering was prevented.

-Note, if you using Redux and are experiencing a blocked updates problem, be sure to read [Redux blocked updates](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/guides/redux.md#blocked-updates).

 ### Example of the Problem

 We start out with a component that prevents updates.